Te Wai Horotiu

 Myers Park, entry at 381 Queen Street

-The Myers Park paddling pool, built in 1915, stood on this site – a popular feature with children for many years.
-In 2016 the new splash pad was created with care and consideration to preserve many of the heritage features of the pool and its original concrete.
+The Myers Park paddling pool, built in 1915, stood on this site – a popular feature for children.
+In 2016 the new splash pad was created with care to preserve many of the heritage features.